Team-cenTinal/ContriKart-electrothon4.0/README.md

 <a name="description"></a>
 ## DESCRIPTION

- >Through this website you can donate any of your belonging items which you thin is no use to you, so that any needy one can get it and use it.
+ >Through this website you can donate any of your belonging items which you think is no use to you, so that any needy one can get it and use it.
- > To donate you have to fill the donation form for coantact and information of daonating items.
+ > To donate you have to fill the donation form for contact and information of donating items.
  > Any needful person or any NGO can go through our website on items to be donated page and contact to the donator for the item

 ---